We provide, through our Brisbane clinic, acupuncture for stress related issues on a daily basis, including anxiety and insomnia.

 Finally, the Acupuncture Evidence Project links to research suggesting acupuncture is cost-effective compared with counselling or usual care alone, although the ranking of counselling and acupuncture does depend on the cost of delivering these therapies.

-The secret is to pause, mend and fortify, before you burn out.
+The key is to pause, mend and fortify, before you burn out.

 Make sure you contact us for personalised advice that’s right for you.